 Intermediate uveitis involves the middle part of the eye and is also called iridocyclitis.
-The word intermediate in the name refers to the location of the inflammation and not the severity of the inflammation.
-The middle part of the eye includes the pars plana, the part of the eye between the iris and the choroid.
-This type of uveitis may occur in otherwise healthy people, but has been linked to some autoimmune diseases such as multiple sclerosis.
+The word "intermediate" in the name refers to the location of the inflammation and not the severity of the inflammation.
+The middle part of the eye includes the pars plana, which is the part of the eye between the iris and the choroid.
+This type of uveitis may occur in otherwise healthy people, but it has been linked to some autoimmune diseases such as multiple sclerosis.

 Posterior Uveitis (Back of the Eye)

 Posterior uveitis may also be referred to as choroiditis because it affects the choroid.
 The tissue and blood vessels of the choroid are important because they deliver blood to the back of the eye.
-This type of uveitis usually occurs in people with an infection from a virus, parasite, or fungus, or who have an autoimmune disease.
+This type of uveitis usually occurs in people with an infection from a virus, parasite, or fungus.
+It can also occur in people with an autoimmune disease.
 Posterior uveitis tends to be more serious than anterior uveitis because it can cause scarring in the retina.
 The retina is a layer of cells in the back of the eye.
-However, posterior uveitis is the least common form of uveitis.
+Posterior uveitis is the least common form of uveitis.

 Pan-Uveitis (All Parts of the Eye)

-When the inflammation affects all major parts of the eye, it is called pan-uveitis.
+When the inflammation affects all major parts of the eye, it’s called pan-uveitis.
 It often involves a combination of features and symptoms from all three types of uveitis.

 Treatment for uveitis depends on the cause and the type of uveitis.
+Usually, it’s treated with eye drops.
+If uveitis is caused by another condition, treating that underlying condition may eliminate the uveitis.
 The goal of treatment is to reduce the inflammation in the eye.

 Severe cases of uveitis may require drugs that suppress the immune system.